 Preschoolers and school-aged children also benefit from reading with a caring adult.
 Make reading part of your bedtime routine and you will help your children develop their spoken language which will benefit them for a lifetime.

 Children and adults with autism vary greatly in their strengths and challenges, but most persons with autism have difficulty with social skills.
 Frequently referred to as “mind-blindedness”, they have trouble knowing what others might be thinking.
-A person with high-functioning autism (sometimes referred to as Aspergers), may act oddly, hurt other’s feelings, or ask inappropriate questions without knowing it.
+A person with Asperger Syndrome (sometimes referred to as high-functioning autism), may act oddly, hurt other’s feelings, or ask inappropriate questions without knowing it.

 How can parents help children develop their speech and language skills?